How do you prepare for a Canadian winter? Here are some fall dos and don'ts, plus tips to help your garden get a jump-start on spring.

 DO cut back finished annuals, diseased plants, or any that may take over if allowed to self-seed freely.

-DO cut back peony, iris and hosta foliage, which can harbour pests and diseases.
+DO cut back peony, iris and hosta foliage, which can harbor pests and diseases.

 DO rake and remove leaves from the lawn every week; grass needs sunlight in fall for strong growth in spring.